cminyard/gensio/README.rst

 forever, you will need to ^C it when you are done.

-The makefile in tests/Makefile.am has instructions on how to handle a failure to reproduce for debuggig.
+The makefile in tests/Makefile.am has instructions on how to handle a failure to reproduce for debugging.

 Code Coverage
 =============